evelode/tiktok-api-php/README.md

 Every license plan also have a requests per minute rate limit.
 More info about license plans you can check [here](https://nextpost.tech/downloads/tiktok-rest-api/).

 # License
-You can buy a valid license for TikTok REST API by Nextpost.tech [here](https://nextpost.tech/downloads/tiktok-rest-api/).
+You can buy a valid `license_key` for TikTok REST API by Nextpost.tech [here](https://nextpost.tech/downloads/tiktok-rest-api/).
 This license based on period of usage and requests count.

 **Demo Access**: We offer a Trial access with limited requests count, if you want to test REST API you can get license key [here](https://nextpost.tech/downloads/tiktok-rest-api/).
 Trial license can't be renewed, but can be upgraded to another licenses types.

 # Support
-This is a developer's portal for TikTok REST API by Nextpost.tech and should not be used for support.
+This is a developer's portal for TikTok REST API wrapper for PHP by [Nextpost.tech](https://nextpost.tech) and should not be used for support.
 Please contact us via [website chat](https://nextpost.tech/#chatraChatExpanded) if you need to submit a support request.

 # Endpoints